To view our latest newsletter please click here. ...

 |Mon||8:30am - 6:00pm|

 |Fri||8:30am - 6:00pm|

-Online Appointments & Prescriptions – This functionality has now been re- activated, you should now be able to access this by clicking here.
+Online Prescriptions – To access this please click here.
 If you have any problems getting access to this please contact us.

 We are a large and friendly General Practice located in the centre of Ashington, Northumberland, close to the bus station and taxi rank as well as providing a patient car park.
 New patients are always welcome, if you would like to join us please check our Practice Boundary click here and complete the NHS Registration Form (click here) and questionnaire (click here).

 Please note that all telephone calls are recorded for training purposes.